agster27/unpackerr.github.io/docs/install/unraid.md

 hooks.
 There is no limit to how many you may configure.
 :::

 It's also recommend that you set a log file.
-It's easy to put it your downloads location, example follows.
+It's recommended to put it in your downloads location, and an example follows.

 ![](/img/screenshots/unraid/bindvolume.png "bind volume")